dgraph-io/dgraph/wiki/content/clients/index.md

 In the examples shown here, regular command line tools such as `curl` and [`jq`](https://stedolan.github.io/jq/) are used.
 However, the real intention here is to show other programmers how they could implement a client in their language on top of the HTTP API.
+For an example of how to build a client on top of gRPC, refer to the implementation of the Go client.

 Similar to the Go client example, we use a bank account transfer example.